Danki Gemeente Amsterdam!

 The aim of this campaign is to make visitors aware that ordinary people live in the Red Light District, and to have them take this into account, by offering a glimpse of the people who live behind the many doors and windows.
 Experience teaches us that visitors modify their behavior if they are actively informed.
 Using life-sized photos of actual residents on their doorstep and effectively positioning them on windows and doors in the neigbourhood, and on beer mats and posters in local bars and restaurants, we raised both awareness and understanding.

 In order to maximise the reach of the campaign, we also developed a website were visitors can take a look inside the homes and learn more about the residents of Amsterdam’s oldest neighbourhood.

-The "We Live Here" campaign won the 2019 Galjaardprijs, received extensive media coverage and was featured in media ranging from the local newspapers, to national and international television, even making it onto the cover page of the New York Times.
+The "We Live Here" campaign won the 2019 Galjaardprijs, received extensive media coverage and was featured in media ranging from the local newspapers, to national and CNN Travel, even making it onto the cover page of the New York Times.